4n4nd/pipeline-test-upstream/README.md

-This repository will be used to test out our pipeline work
+This repository will be used to test out our pipeline work and test things.

-Another update